byui-cse/itm300-course/source/module-10/project-lab.md

 You will see your app running in a container on your load balancer.
 If we received enough traffic, the app would auto scale up to 3 containers for us.

+Test the web app to make sure you can log in and see service requests.

-Take a screenshot of your app running on the container with the load balancer and submit your screenshot.
+Take a screenshot of your app running on the container with the load balancer address in the URL and submit your screenshot.

 ## (OPTIONAL) Add SSL to your load balancer